narendran-1999/false-rape-analysis-india/README.md

 ### Accuracy of Estimation

-Size of sample set (with 3 categories of reliable conclusions) -> xx
+Range of sample set size (with 3 categories of reliable conclusions) from 2016 to 2022 -> xx
-Range of reported case numbers (2016-22) -> xx
+Range of reported case numbers from 2016 to 2022 -> xx

 xx